lloc/wordpress-plugins-phpunit/README.md

 Now let's test this in the `FactoryTest`.
 There are at least two ways to test this properly.
 Use [has_action](https://brain-wp.github.io/BrainMonkey/docs/wordpress-hooks-added.html) or `Actions\expectAdded()`.
 A test for filters would be similar and is well described on the linked page.

 Check if `composer test` still passes all tests.

+## Step 13

+How is the coverage right now?
+Execute `composer coverage` and check the generated output.

+The `info`-method of our `Car`-class is not covered by any test.
+But can we test the output of a method?